JoJoJoJoSiah/Keep-It-All-Forever---Greek-and-Hebrew-Anki-Flashcard-Decks/README.md

 # How to Download the Flashcards

-*To download them, simply click on each pack you'd like to have, and then click the download button.*
+*To download the flashcards, simply click on each pack you'd like to have in the section above, click on it's title once more, and then click the download button.*

-**The best way to download it all in one go is to click [here](Zip_File_Containing_All_Flashcard_Packs) to see the zip file containing everything, then click the title of the zip file, and finally, click the download button right next to the word "raw."**
+**To download it all at once in a zip file, first click [here](Zip_File_Containing_All_Flashcard_Packs), then click the title of the zip file, and finally, click the download button right next to the word "raw."**

 ### Example of one of the flashcards: